ARMmbed/mbed-os-example-client/README.md

 ### Client credentials

-The client side certificate needs to be created and set in order for the application to register to the Connector service.
+To register the application to the Connector service, you need to create and set the client side certificate.

 1. Go to [mbed Device Connector](https://connector.mbed.com) and log in with your mbed account.
 1. On mbed Device Connector, go to [My Devices > Security credentials](https://connector.mbed.com/#credentials) and click the **Get my device security credentials** button to get new credentials for your device.